What Is Scapular Dyskinesis?

 |---|---|---|---|

-| Push-up plus | Serratus anterior | Activation and strengthening of the serratus | Push-ups with maximum scapular protraction at the end of the movement |
+| Push-up plus | Serratus anterior | Activation and strengthening of the serratus | Push-ups with maximum scapular protraction at end-range |

-| Prone I/T/Y/W | Lower and middle trapezius | Selective activation of the lower trapezius | Prone, lift the arms in I, T, Y, and W positions with scapular control |
+| Prone I/T/Y/W | Lower and middle trapezius | Selective activation of the lower trapezius | Prone: lift arms in I, T, Y, and W positions with scapular control |

-| Wall slides with liftoff | Serratus anterior + lower trapezius | Scapular integration in closed chain | Slide forearms on the wall and, at the top, lift the hands off (liftoff) |
+| Wall slides with liftoff | Serratus anterior + lower trapezius | Scapular integration in closed chain | Slide forearms up the wall and lift the hands off at the top (liftoff) |

-| Rowing with elastic band | Rhomboids + middle trapezius | Scapular retraction and stabilization | Pull the band with slow control, focusing on retraction of the scapulae |
+| Rowing with elastic band | Rhomboids + middle trapezius | Scapular retraction and stabilization | Pull the band with slow control, focusing on scapular retraction |

-| Dynamic hug | Serratus anterior | Dynamic protraction with resistance | Hug with elastic band, maximum protraction at the end of the movement |
+| Dynamic hug | Serratus anterior | Dynamic protraction with resistance | Elastic-band hug, maximum protraction at end-range |

 Medical Acupuncture